expo/expo/docs/pages/guides/using-custom-fonts.md

 If you are curious, [Nader Dabit](https://twitter.com/dabit3) maintains a [list of fonts always available on iOS and Android](https://github.com/react-native-training/react-native-fonts).

-On web, there are a number of generic font families that you can specify.
-Different browsers, and operating systems are configured to use different fonts for each of these font family specifications.
+On web, there are several generic font families that you can specify.
+Different browsers and operating systems are configured to use different fonts for each of these font family specifications.
 For example, Safari on an iPhone uses San Francisco as its default for `sans-serif` while Microsoft Edge on Windows uses Arial.
 Similarly, Chrome on Android uses Roboto, though OnePlus phones often use Slate, and so on.

 - `sans-serif`
 - `serif`